Clematis vitalba: New Zealand

 In New Zealand it is declared an "unwanted organism" and is listed in the National Pest Plant Accord.
 It cannot be sold, propagated or distributed.
 It is a potential threat to native plants since it grows vigorously and forms a canopy which smothers all other plants and has no natural controlling organisms in New Zealand.
 New Zealand native species of Clematis have smooth stems and can easily be differentiated from C. vitalba by touch.

 North America

-In the North America, old man's beard is considered an invasive species.
+In North America, old man's beard is considered an invasive species.
 It is found in Washington, Oregon, California, and British Columbia.
 The species is also found in the eastern United States.
 The species was introduced as an ornamental plant in the Pacific Northwest sometime between 1950 and 1970.